adamlash/usd-import-export-for-dtb/README.md

 # Overview
-Welcome to the USD Import and Export Demo for Digital Twin Builder.
+Welcome to this demo showing USD Import for Digital Twin Builder.
 This demo leverages the OpenUSD libraries to extract relevant 3D metadata from within a file, and allows users to contexualize 3D alongside traditional IT and OT Data in a Digital Twin, all within Fabric.
 We aim to provide an intitial "Getting Started" jumpstart point for users wishing to include 3D Files within their digital twin data estate.

 This repo aims both to provide the Notebook and flow on how users can contextualize their own 3D, as well as a demo to show how this is possible.
 The demo uses data from the International Space Station representing a series of Modules, and a [3D Model build by NASA](https://science.nasa.gov/resource/international-space-station-3d-model/).